ins0/zf2-snippster/README.md

 zf2-snippster
 =============

-ZF2 Module to save prerendered heavy views as snippets to cache and lower the application response time on request
+ZF2 Module to save heavy views as prerendered snippets in cache and lower the application response time on request

 ## todo